What kind of accounting system is needed for a new S corporation?

 Note: A profit and loss statement shows the revenues and expenses of the business--and then calculates the profit.

-If your S corporation revenues or assets exceed $250,000 or your business buys and resells inventory, you will need a real small business accounting system.
 The reason is that in this case you need to not only produce a profit and loss statement.
 You also need to generate a balance sheet (or bits and pieces from a balance sheet) for your tax return.
 Checkbook programs don't really produce balance sheets.
 But any small business accounting business software will.
-For example, QuickBooks, Microsoft Small Business Accounting, and Sage Software's Simply Accounting all produce balance sheets.
+For example, QuickBooks, Freshbooks, Xero Accounting and Sage 50 Software for example all produce balance sheets.

 Note: A balance sheet lists the assets and liabilities of the business.
 Assets include items such as cash, accounts receivable, inventory and fixtures and equipment.
 Liabilities include accounts payable, bank loans and taxes payable.